QubesOS/qubes-doc/installing/upgrade-to-r3.1.md

 2. Upgrade dom0 to R3.1:

         sudo qubes-dom0-update --releasever=3.1

+    After this step, until you reboot the system, most of the qvm-* tools will not work.

 3. If above step completed successfully you should have `qubes-core-dom0` at least 3.1.4.
 If not, repeat above step with additional `--clean` option.